 What Is Multicultural Counselling?

-Multicultural counselling is an approach used along side therapeutic modalities.
-A therapist who practices multicultural counselling strategically considers a persons perspective and lived experiences through the clients lens.
-Providing this element in therapy requires your therapist to have cultural sensitivity, cultural knowledge and cultural empathy.
+Multicultural counselling is an approach used alongside other therapeutic modalities.
+A therapist who practices multicultural counselling takes care to understand a person's perspective and lived experiences through the client's own lens.
+This requires the therapist to bring cultural sensitivity, cultural knowledge, and cultural empathy to every aspect of the therapeutic process.

 Why Is It Important?